digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/ha.rst

 Please note that for quick failover, you also need to add HTTP health checks, as otherwise, you have to wait for the TCP timeout to occur before failover happens.
-The public API of the sequencer exposes the standard `GRPC health endpoints <https://github.com/grpc/grpc/blob/master/doc/health-checking.md>`__, but these are currently not supported by HAProxy, hence you need to fall-back on the HTTP / health endpoint.
+The public API of the sequencer exposes the standard `GRPC health endpoints <https://github.com/grpc/grpc/blob/master/doc/health-checking.md>`__, but these are currently not supported by HAProxy, hence you need to fall back on the HTTP/health endpoint.

 Client-side load balancing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~